deenuy/869-spaceship-titanic/README.md

 # 869-spaceship-titanic
 Predict whether passengers aboard the Spaceship Titanic were transported to an alternate dimension using structured data and advanced machine learning techniques.
+The competition is hosted on Kaggle and mimics an interstellar disaster scenario where nearly 13,000 passengers' fate must be determined by data.

 ## 🚀 Features
 - 🔍 Exploratory Data Analysis (EDA) and imbalanced data handling